-Third Canadian detained in China amid Huawei uproar: Ottawa
+Third Canadian detained in China amid Huawei dispute

 The comments upset Canada, which warned the United States against politicizing extradition cases.

+The last time Canadians were detained in China for security reasons was in 2014 when Kevin and Julia Garratt, who ran a coffee shop in northeastern China, were held near the border with North Korea.
+She was released and left the country while her husband was charged with spying and stealing state secrets before being released and deported two years later.

+The arrest of the Garratts came shortly after Chinese businessman Su Bin was picked up on a U.S. warrant in Canada.

-China has protested Meng’s arrest to the U.S. ambassador and said Washington should withdraw its arrest warrant.
-Last week, U.S. Secretary of State Mike Pompeo called the detention of the first two Canadians unlawful and called for their release.
+China has protested her arrest to the U.S. ambassador and said Washington should withdraw its arrest warrant.
+Last week, U.S. Secretary of State Mike Pompeo said the detention of the first two Canadians was unlawful and called for their release.

 Huawei is the world’s biggest supplier of telecoms network equipment and second biggest smartphone seller.
 The United States has been looking since at least 2016 into whether Huawei shipped U.S.-origin products to Iran and other countries in violation of U.S. export and sanctions laws, Reuters reported in April.